20 years after 9/11, lawsuit against Saudis hits key moment

 The FBI conducted its own investigation, Operation Encore, with some agents drawing a tighter link.

 One former agent, Stephen Moore, stated in a 2017 declaration that al-Qaida wouldn't have sent Hazmi and Mihdhar to the U.S. “without a support structure in place.”
-The document said the FBI believed Bayoumi was a “clandestine agent” and that Thumairy knew the hijackers “were on a complex pre-planned mission."
-He said he had concluded that “diplomatic and intelligence personnel of the Kingdom of Saudi Arabia knowingly provided material support to the two 9/11 hijackers.”
+He said he believed Bayoumi was a “clandestine agent” and that Thumairy knew the hijackers “were on a complex pre-planned mission" that would involve the use of airplanes.
+He said he'd concluded that Saudi Arabian diplomatic and intelligence personnel had knowingly given support to two of the hijackers.

 Families of the 9/11 victims are hoping to prove similar allegations.
 They believe the entire story has not been revealed because of the U.S. government's reluctance for a full accounting.
 Any new evidence they might surface could be politically explosive given Saudi Arabia's role as a Middle East partner.